aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-features/add-slicers-excel-aspose-cells-java-guide/_index.md

 ### Displaying the Version of Aspose.Cells for Java

-Understanding your Aspose.Cells version is crucial:
+Knowing the library version helps with troubleshooting:
 ```java
 import com.aspose.cells.*;